farirpgs/fari-app/lib/srds/fate-core.md

 Likewise, a particularly significant NPC might have more than five aspects to highlight their importance to the story.

-{example}

-Barathar, Smuggler Queen of the Sindral Reach
+> Barathar, Smuggler Queen of the Sindral Reach
-Aspects:
+> Aspects:
+>

-Smuggler Queen of the Sindral Reach
+> Smuggler Queen of the Sindral Reach
-A Mostly Loyal Crew
+> A Mostly Loyal Crew
-Remorse is For the Weak
+> Remorse is For the Weak
-“Zird, Why Won’t You Die?”
+> “Zird, Why Won’t You Die?”
-My Ship, The Death Dealer
+> My Ship, The Death Dealer
-A Harem of Thugs
+> A Harem of Thugs
-I’ve Got the Law in My Pocket
+> I’ve Got the Law in My Pocket
+>

-Skills:
+> Skills:
-Fantastic (+6) Deceive and Fight
+> Fantastic (+6) Deceive and Fight
-Superb (+5) Shoot and Burglary
+> Superb (+5) Shoot and Burglary
-Great (+4) Resources and Will
+> Great (+4) Resources and Will
-Good (+3) Contacts and Notice
+> Good (+3) Contacts and Notice
-Fair (+2) Crafts and Stealth
+> Fair (+2) Crafts and Stealth
-Average (+1) Lore and Physique
+> Average (+1) Lore and Physique
+>

-Stress: 3 physical boxes, 4 mental boxes
+> Stress: 3 physical boxes, 4 mental boxes
-Stunts:
+> Stunts:
-Takes One to Know One.
+> Takes One to Know One.
 Use Deceive instead of Empathy to create an advantage in social situations.
-Feint Master. +2 to use Deceive to create an advantage in a physical conflict.
+> Feint Master. +2 to use Deceive to create an advantage in a physical conflict.
-Riposte.
+> Riposte.
 If you succeed with style on a Fight defense, you can choose to inflict a 2-shift hit rather than take a boost.

 ### Playing The Opposition